UM-mbit/pangenomicsBench/README.md

 | GWFA        | Minigraph     | 2D dynamic programming.
 Alignment | Used in Minigraph for alignment and graph building.
 Although GWFA is used in the chaining step to link seed anchors, computationally, it resembles a dynamic

 ## Setup
+1. Please ensure all [dependencies](Dependencies) are met.
-1. Clone the repository and all submodules with
+2. Clone the repository and all submodules with
    `git clone --recursive git@github.com:UM-mbit/pangenomicsBench.git`
-2. Install the profiling tools.
+3. Install the profiling tools.
 Needed for profiling analysis.
    `cd ProfileScripts && bash build.sh && cd ..`
-3. Download the datasets.
+4. Download the datasets.
    `wget https://genomicsbench.eecs.umich.edu/Kernels.tar.gz && tar -xvzf Kernels.tar.gz`
-4. Set local environment variables:
+5. Set local environment variables:
    + `VTUNE_HOME` - Path to the VTune installation directory. e.g.
      `/opt/intel/oneapi/vtune/latest`
    + `KERNEL_DATA` - Path to the dataset directory (called Kernels)
-5. Build the kernels by running the build script.
+6. Build the kernels by running the build script.
 It will print build status of kernels at the end of the script.
 If a kernel fails enter individual kernel directories, read the README, and attempt manual build.
 Note, the compiler used in our paper is specified in the Makefile.
    Others may be used, but are untested. build.sh is tested with zsh and bash.
    Conda must be initialized for the shell you run it with.
    `bash build.sh`
-6. Run the CPU kernels with the run script.
+7. Run the CPU kernels with the run script.
    `python mainRun.py`
    By default the script will run the kernels once with timing collection.
    To run with other profiling options read the header comment of `mainRun.py`